marius-m/j-trainer/src/main/resources/assets/projects.md

 - Guessing right will award 1 point
 - When 5 is scored player wins
 - If more than one player has 5 points, play until 1 player has 1 more point

+## Hangman game

+Game where user tries to guess a word by picking letters one by one.
+If the letter is in the provided word, it is revealed in the current word.
+If it is not, user "looses" a life.

+- All words are loaded from the file and stored locally to be used later
+- When game starts, random words is picked up from the data store
+- There is a high score for getting points in the game
+    - 2 points for guessing the correct letter
+    - 20 points for guessing the correct word
+- Everything should have its own component
+    - Component for loading file data
+    - Component for storing all loaded file data
+    - Component for drawing current state of game (draw hangman, current word status)